Sankat Mochan Temple, Shimla: Present

 At present the locals come here everyday, as well as tourists who visit Shimla.
 Because it is Lord Hanuman temple, every Tuesday and Saturday a lot of people visit, and on Sundays huge number of people visit the temple.
 On each Sunday a large Bhandara is also organised here.
 In the vicinity of the temple there is also the small temple dedicated to Neem Karoli Baba, which was made in 1998.
 The view of Shimla city is also seen from the temple.

 Location

 The temple is located at an altitude of 1,975 m above sea level on Chandigarh-Shimla highway.
 The natural forested environment attracts tourists.
 Views of Shimla city are also seen from the temple.

+In popular culture

+The temple is shown in 2026 Bollywood film Hanuman Ansh, which is based on the life of Neem Karoli Baba.